From Dotclear to Eleventy 2

 • accessibility check

-Creating the new site would be as simple as
+Creating the new site would be as simple as starting a new repository with Huwindity, change the design a bit and copy the content over.

 After cloning it I could start to work on it locally.